vsemionov/xlab/README.md

 It features:
  - Simple, efficient implementations
  - Seamless parallel and reproducible training on multiple GPUs
- - Configurable architecture modifications and training procedure
+ - Easily configurable architecture modifications and training procedure
  - Inference using multiple generation strategies